-Browns expect close contact players back for Steelers game
+Browns’ COVID contact players eligible to return Thursday

 Stefanski wouldn’t say if the players had skirted team safety guidelines, but said he addressed the situation with the offending players.

-“We have to learn from this,” he said.
+“We absolutely have to learn from this,” he said.

 Stefanski is also hopeful starting right guard Wyatt Teller will practice on Wednesday.
 He’s missed the past two games with a sprained ankle, and the Browns missed him Sunday when they only rushed for 45 yards.
 Rookie Nick Harris made his first career start in Teller’s spot.